Adrien Rabiot to Manchester United: 13 previous free transfers ranked from Taibi to Zlatan

 Adrien Rabiot next?
-Ranking all 13 Manchester United free transfers from Taibi to Zlatan
+Ranking all 12 Manchester United free transfers from Miller to Zlatan

 Adrien Rabiot remains on the market having left Juventus at the end of his contract and is currently mulling over his options.